Kaiwol1990/Mechaduino/README.md

 License

-All nano stepper related materials are released under the Creative Commons Attribution Share-Alike 4.0 License Much of the work is based on Mechaduino project: https://github.com/jcchurch13/Mechaduino-Firmware
+All Mechaduino related materials are released under the Creative Commons Attribution Share-Alike 4.0 License Much of the work is based on Mechaduino project: https://github.com/jcchurch13/Mechaduino-Firmware